 - Having to put things in order before you can get down to revise – such as stacking books in order of size or colour.

 - Going to the toilet much more frequently.

 - Missing exams because of stomach problems.

 - Not being able to concentrate or focus.

 - Feeling that you are an impostor – that you’re not as clever as everyone says you are and worried they might find out.

 - biting nails more frequently.

-Using self-hypnosis and hypnotherapy to help boost confidence can lower anxiety, which helps with concentration and motivation.
-The CD can help with relaxation, and if you create your own, you can also add in things you may need to remember too.
-I made a relaxation CD when I was doing A level Maths and Physics of all the equations and planted suggestions for relaxation in amongst them and would go off to sleep with a mix of the two going through my head, and it helped me remember some of the more complicated mathematics.
+I use a mix of tools and techniques designed to work with how the mind and body control anxiety.
+Tools such as breathing techniques, visualisation, mindfulness, the pomodora technique, self-hypnosis and hypnotherapy.
+These tools to help boost confidence, lower anxiety, which helps with concentration and motivation.
+An MP3 can help with relaxation, and if you create your own, you can also add in things you may need to remember too.
+I made a relaxation tape when I was doing A level Maths and Physics of all the equations and planted suggestions for relaxation in amongst them and would go off to sleep with a mix of the two going through my head, and it helped me remember some of the more complicated mathematics.

 Driving exam nerves